nabedge/mixer2/README.md

 ----

-## BEFORE import int IDE (IntelliJ, Eclipse, etc.)

-Before import this project into your IDE, the JAXB source code auto generation should be run with "compile" phase in maven.

-1. git clone [this repository]
+## Memory size for Maven

+If you got OutOfMemoryError in "mvn compile", increase it.

-1. export MAVEN_OPTS=-Xmx512m
+$ export MAVEN_OPTS=-Xmx512m
-1. mvn clean compile
+$ mvn clean compile
-1. import projects into Intellij or Eclipse as a maven project.